COVID-19 secure: for employers and others

 With all of this in mind, here are some points for you to consider.
 Some may be more relevant to you than others and the list is not exhaustive.

 - Whilst most workplaces are allowed to open, it may still be worth checking that you can do this legally.
-Further information is available here, including any separate guidance issued by Devolved Administrations.
+Further information is available for England, Scotland, Wales and Northern Ireland.

 - If you have appointed someone to help you with your health and safety obligations, work with them to review your arrangements and precautions to make sure they are adequate in the light of the guidance issued.
 This should reflect any responsibilities you may have under health and safety law, along with any commitments you have made in your health and safety policy if you have prepared one.